YipinXiong/Notes-For-FrontEnd/Notes of React.md

-As I mentioned before, `React` is totally **<u>one direction flow</u>**.
+As I mentioned before, `React` is totally **<u>one-way flow</u>**.
 It is the normal case that a component is deeply attached to the root component, which is definitely a disastar for css styling.
 You are prone to be trapped by weird css style, no matter how skillful you are on CSS.
 To solve this issue, we can mount the component directly on `<body>`.
 In this way, we can overlap the root component much easier.

 ![nestingComponent](imgs/nestingComponent.png)